List of Websites Where You Can Watch Spanish Videos with Spanish Subtitles or Transcripts Online for Free

 TV Shows and Telenovelas

 1. TeleMundo has just started putting Spanish and English subtitles on some of their shows and videos that are available to watch for free via their website and on YouTube!
 Hallelujah!
 Here’s their YouTube channel: Telemundo en YouTube.
 Currently, as best I can tell, just their telenovelas have subtitles on YouTube, and right now they’re mislabeled: the English subtitles are labeled as the Spanish ones and vice-versa, so to get the Spanish subtitles you have to select the English ones.
+Additionally it appears that they’re currently only putting the first of five parts of each episode on YouTube, not the whole episode, which sucks I know but it’s better than nothing and the full episodes are still available on their website (though at the moment the subtitles are malfunctioning but I’ve contacted their tech support about that so it should just be a temporary thing).
 Thanks to Jennie for being the first to alert me to their YouTube channel.

 If you want to use their website, the way you get to them is to simply choose a video and then, once it starts playing, click on the “CC” button on the bottom right and then select either “Español” (Spanish) or “English”.
 I’m not sure how many of their videos they’ve done this for, it appears that all the recent episodes of all of their telenovelas have them (the older episodes don’t appear to), and some of their other shows as well (but not all, they haven’t done it for any of the sporting events).
 The way you get to the videos is to just hover your mouse arrow over “Videos” in the blue toolbar at the top, then select a show or type of show from the drop-down menu that appears.
 You can also go to the videos section and browse around there.
 Credit for the original find of the videos on their website goes to a reader who e-mailed me about it: thanks, Darcy!

 2. Univision – Univision has now joined the party!
 Yay!
-They are now putting all of their telenovelas online, for free, and with both Spanish and English subtitles.
-And they’re full episodes, too!
-The only catch I saw was that some of them require you to have an account (no clue if that costs money) and to log in to view them, though that’s not the case with most of them.
+They are now putting all of their telenovelas online, for free, and with both Spanish and English subtitles, though you do need to sign in with a participating cable provider (Cox, AT&T, Dish Network, and many others are on the list) to be able to view the full episodes.
 Also it does just appear to be the telenovelas right now that have subtitles, not the rest of their shows (regrettably–I’m waiting for the day that Spanish-language news videos and other TV shows are available online with Spanish subtitles).

 3. Destinos – Yes, Destinos!
 How many of you remember this from your highschool Spanish classes?
 Haha!
 This is such a fantastic series and just absolutely perfect for beginning to intermediate Spanish learners (which is precisely who it was designed for, what a coincidence).
 What’s really cool is that the wonderful people who made it and own the copyright have decided to make it available online for free for everyone to watch, and they’ve finally gotten around to not only completely redesigning their website (it really used to be crap) but also adding Spanish subtitles.